ILLGrenoble/webx-router/README.md

 The WebX Router manages WebX sessions in a multiuser environment, routing requests, instructions and messages between running WebX Engines and the WebX Relay.

-It uses the WebX Session Manager to authenticate user connection requests and to spawn Xorg and window manager processes.
-WebX Engines are then launched by the Router with corresponding DISPLAY and XAUTHORITY environment variables.
+It authenticates user connection requests (using the PAM library) and spawns Xorg and window manager processes.
+WebX Engines are then launched with corresponding DISPLAY and XAUTHORITY environment variables.

-The WebX Router manages multiple ZeroMQ sockets to communicate with the WebX Relay (TCP), the WebX Session Manager (IPC) and the multiple WebX Engines (IPC).
+The WebX Router manages multiple ZeroMQ sockets to communicate with the WebX Relay (TCP) and the multiple WebX Engines (IPC).
 ZeroMQ is also used for internal messaging (Inproc).

+A CLI is also provided for local access to the WebX Router server providing authenticated session creation requests.

 ### Included in this project

 This project includes:
- - The WebX Router Rust source code
+ - The WebX Router server Rust source code
+ - The WebX CLI Rust source code
  - VSCode Launch commands
  - Dockerfiles to build the WebX Router and package it in a Debian Package
  - Github actions to buid Debian Packages and add them to releases